 For her full bio, visit: canuckplace.org/about-us/our-team/margaret-mcneil

 Mark is the Financial Advisor and partner of Nicola Wealth Management — and your host for The Wealth Management podcast.

 As a member of the Nicola Wealth Planning Team since 2006, Mark has become his clients’ trusted advisor.
 He prides himself on providing an exceptional experience to his clients while quarterbacking their financial affairs.

 Mark earned his Bachelor’s degree in Economics with a minor in Finance from the University of Calgary.
 He went on to secure his CFP designation and also completed the CIM, CSC, the B.C.
 Life Insurance License.

 This presentation contains the current opinions of the presenter and such opinions are subject to change without notice.
 This material is distributed for informational purposes only and is not intended to provide legal, accounting, tax or specific investment advice.
-Please speak to your Nicola Wealth Advisor regarding your unique situation.
+Please speak to your NWM advisor regarding your unique situation.
 Forecasts, estimates, and certain information contained herein are based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
-Nicola Wealth fund returns are quoted net of fund-level expenses.
+NWM Fund returns are quoted net of fund-level expenses.
 Past performance is not indicative of future results.
 All investments contain risk and may gain or lose value.
 Projected returns are estimates only.
 Returns are not guaranteed.
-Nicola Wealth is registered as a Portfolio Manager, Exempt Market Dealer and Investment Fund Manager with the required provincial securities’ commissions in Canada.
+NWM is registered as a Portfolio Manager, Exempt Market Dealer and Investment Fund Manager with the required provincial securities’ commissions in Canada.